FrameworkDesign/pinpoint-image/README.md

 # Pinpoint Image
+Pinpoint image is a statamic addon that allows users to quickly and easily content manage points on images.
 > Pinpoint image is a Statamic addon that does something pretty neat.
 Oh yes, thats right, we need to explain that bit.
 > Right then, It allows you to create your own pinpoint image fieldtype!
 >